Praneshajay/Weather-App/README.md

-# Weather Main
+# Weather App

-Weather Main is a simple weather application that provides current weather information for a specified location.
+Weather App is a simple weather application that provides current weather information for a specified location.

 ## Features